Rhoda Roberts: Career

-Roberts was a co-founder of the Aboriginal National Theatre Trust with Brian Syron, Lydia Miller (daughter of Pat O'Shane and activist Mick Miller and later executive director of Aboriginal and Torres Strait Islander Arts at the Australia Council), and others, with Justine Saunders as adviser.
+Roberts was a co-founder of the Aboriginal National Theatre Trust (ANTT) with Brian Syron, Lydia Miller, and others, with Justine Saunders as adviser.
 The ANTT arose out of the First National Black Playwrights Conference and Workshop in Canberra, in 1987, becoming formally incorporated in 1988.
 Second (1989) and Third National Black Playwrights Conferences followed.
 In 2016, Roberts said that the living person she most admired was Lydia Miller, as a "true Cultural Custodian who pass[es] on knowledge to ensure there is wealth and richness of understanding the environment and country and they do it with such humility and spirit of generosity always astounds me".
 Miller had also been a nurse, and they became friends and continued to work together.
-Roberts says that she was the originator of the idea to do Welcomes to Country before the conferences, and galleries and arts organisations followed suit.
+Roberts was the originator of the idea to do Welcomes to Country before the conferences, and galleries and arts organisations followed suit.

+Roberts started her radio career at Radio Redfern as a volunteer, before being offered a position at the ABC and subsequently applying for a position at Special Broadcasting Service (SBS).
 In 1989, she presented the SBS Television program First In Line along with Michael Johnson, becoming the first Indigenous presenter on prime-time television.
 Roberts was employed as presenter of Vox Populi, an SBS Television program, in 1990, becoming the first Indigenous Australian to present a prime time current affairs program.
-She also wrote, produced, and directed several documentaries for SBS, including In the gutter, no way? in 1990.
+She also wrote, produced, and directed several documentaries for SBS, including In the gutter, no way?, offering a Black perspective on substance abuse, in 1990.

 From 1992 until 2014, Roberts was a producer at the Indigenous media agency Vibe Australia, where she produced and was broadcaster on its Deadly Sounds national weekly radio program until 2012.
+Along with Vibe founder Gavin Jones, in 1995 she established the Deadly Awards, which ran for 20 years.
 During this period she also worked for Network 10 and Radio National (RN).
-In 2007 she was a presenter on the Indigenous culture program Awaye! on RN.

-In 1997 she founded the Festival of the Dreaming, an Indigenous arts festival which ran in Sydney from 1997 until 2004, relocating to Woodford, Queensland in 2004.
-She was artistic director of the festival until 2009.
+In 1998 Roberts founded the Dreaming Festival, an Indigenous arts festival which ran in Sydney until 2004, relocating to become part of the Woodford Folk Festival, Queensland in 2004.
+She remained artistic director of the festival until 2009.
 The success of this event let to further appointments as director of large-scale public cultural events.